stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_bal_idle_threshold``

-:Description: The minimum temperature before Ceph migrates a subtree
+:Description: The minimum temperature before Stone migrates a subtree
               back to its parent.

 :Type:  Float